itsmta/Snapchat_media_downloader/README.md

+You must have python downloaded for this to work https://www.python.org/downloads/

 1. download main.py into a folder
 2. place memories_history.json provided by snapchat into the folder with main.py
 3. open terminal in main.py directory